intiface/intiface-central/README.md

 `flutter build -d [target]`

-The Rust build for Desktop and iOS is integrated into the Android build.
+The Rust build for Desktop and iOS is integrated into the Flutter build.
+Android requires an additional step.

 ### Android